welainom/BlueStamp-Engineering-William-Liu/index.md

 ![Headstone Image](webservergif.gif)

 **How It works:**
 First, I created a web server on my Raspberry Pi using apache2.
-I could edit the contents of the website on an html file, but not stream video.
-In order to do so, I used various flask functions to send the video to an html file, which then streamed the video onto the website.
+Apache2 is a commonly used software that allows a Raspberry Pi to serve web pages, and allows users to access them.
+In order to stream video, I used another python library called flask.
+Flask is one of the most popular python based web frameworks, and allows users to create lightweight web applications quickly and easily.
+I used various flask functions to create python code to render an html file that I wrote that takes video from the PiCamera and streams it onto the website.
 ```python
 def generate_frames2():
     while True: